sindhura0808/BarberApp/README.md

 ## About
-BarberApp gives you tons of features where ypu can book a appointment, receive notification of your appoiments, rescudle and cancel the appointment.
+BarberApp gives you tons of features which you can use to book a appointment, recieve notification of your booked appointments, reschedule or cancel the appointment.
 You can also view the services available and the list of barbers you can choose from.
-Features like share options, userratings and current location can also be used from the BarberApp.
+Features like share options, userratings and current location are also available from the BarberApp.

 ## Sailent Features:
 - Book Appointment- you can select the barber, you can choosethe service from the list of services, you can choose the available date and time and book the